Why we love Vera Stanhope

 By Pan Macmillan

-We love ITV's Vera, starring Brenda Blethyn as Vera Stanhope.
+DCI Vera Stanhope returns to our screens in the eighth series of ITV's detective drama Vera, starring Brenda Blethyn.
 Here's just a few of our favourite things about Ann Cleeves’ unconventional detective.

 She's resolutely unglamorous

 The permanently dishevelled DCI Stanhope is a breath of fresh air next to the glossy telly detectives such as The Fall’s Stella Gibson.
 Forget designer silk shirts and leather trousers, Vera is much more likely to be found wearing her trusty oversized rain coat with pockets filled with tissues.
 Who has time for lipstick when you're tramping around the Northumberland moors?